dvorakjt/random-password-generator/README.md

 		   arrays that were added the first*/
 	    }
     }
-When callling the function, simply provide the index numbers of the arrays you wish to combine.
+When calling the function, simply provide the index numbers of the arrays you wish to combine.
 For instance `combineArrays(3,4,5);` combines the special characters array in this example.
 It then deletes the second two special characters arrays, because they now appear in one array, charSet[3].
 Delete does not change index numbers, so if you want to then use combineArrays() with hypothetical charSets[6,7,8,9,10], it will still work properly.
 Additionally, it can take any number of arrays, and it can also combine non-consecutive arrays.
 In my program, I only called combineArrays(3,4,5), but there is flexibility for "future developers" to add new arrays and easily combine them if they so chose.

 # Fast-forward: Generating a Random Password